Copyright and Peer-to-Peer File-sharing Requirements

 A core element of academic integrity is the respect for copyright and intellectual property.
 Users who violate stated policies are first reminded that peer-to-peer file sharing is illegal and against UBalt’s acceptable use policies.

 Our information security staff, in conjunction with the Dean of Students, handles the University's initial response to DMCA violations.
 Students may lose access to the network until they pay an administrative fee and review online materials explaining copyright rules.
 The Dean of Students manages subsequent violations.
 Penalties for repeat offenders may include loss of network access and fees.

 Offering Alternatives to Illegal File Sharing

 Educause, a nonprofit association whose mission is to advance higher education by promoting the intelligent use of information technology, maintains a comprehensive list of Legal Downloading Resources.
-UB encourages members of the campus community to take advantage of these legitimate sources of digital content.
+UBalt encourages members of the campus community to take advantage of these legitimate sources of digital content.